ipavlopoulos/ipavlopoulos.github.io/theses.md

 permalink: /theses/
 ---

 Jimenéz Enrique Javier Cobo and Rigobello Ronaldo Soares, 2021.
-"Explainability Techniques to Locate and Correct Grammatical Errors", Department of Computer and Systems Sciences, Stockholm University ([pdf](files/jimenez_rigobello_2021.pdf))
+"Explainability Techniques to Locate and Correct Grammatical Errors", Degree project at the master level, Department of Computer and Systems Sciences, Stockholm University ([pdf](files/jimenez_rigobello_2021.pdf)).

 Sjöstedt Nadia, 2021.
-"Explaining the Predictions of Text Toxicity Classifiers", Department of Computer and Systems Sciences, Stockholm University ([pdf](files/sjostedt_2021.pdf))
+"Explaining the Predictions of Text Toxicity Classifiers", Degree project at the master level, Department of Computer and Systems Sciences, Stockholm University ([pdf](files/sjostedt_2021.pdf)).

 Paparrigopoulou Asimina, 2021.
 "Chronological Attribution of Papyri Using Machine Learning", MS Thesis, Digital Methods for The Humanities, Athens University of Economics and Business ([pdf](files/paparrigopoulou_2021.pdf)).